Alisha313/Submarine-Pizzeria/README.md

 # SubMarine-Pizzeria

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+SubMarine-Pizzeria, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo